inbravo/travel/october-2017/dhanaulti.md

 ##  6:00 AM Muzaffarnagar
 *	Bypassing the famous city of Uttar Pradesh, India.
 Famous for its sugar and jaggery
 *	Muzzarnagar is famous for its sugar cane farming.
 Greenery around is so peacefull in morning time.

+![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_062100.jpg)

 *	And the first encounter with notorious fog!
 *	Trying to stay behind a truck but its risky again for a motercycle.
-Finally when not able to move, i stopped and took some pictures of infamous north India fog
+Finally when not able to move, i stopped and took some pictures of infamous north Indian fog

-![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_062100.jpg)
 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_064853.jpg)

 ##  6:50 AM Roorkee